perrystephenson/midas/ProjectPlan.md

 This iLab project will establish capability for the linguistic analysis of large text datasets.
 The key tasks which make up this phase of the project are:

-1. Identify and implement project structure and data science best practice to ensure project can be efficiently paused and handed over between iLab semesters.
+1. Identify and implement project structure and data science best practice to ensure project can be efficiently paused and handed over between iLab semesters
-2. Research and document the scope of modern text mining practices, and identify suitable algorithms and approaches to meet client objectives.
+2. Research and document the scope of modern text mining practices, and identify suitable algorithms and approaches to meet client objectives
+  1. Additionally, identify what characteristics are important when sourcing additional text datasets for this project
 3. Implement and document proof-of-concept analysis to demonstrate the viability of specific approaches
 4. Build an interactive tool for demonstration
 5. Prepare and deliver presentation for client and stakeholders